spatial-image/multiscale-spatial-image/README.md

-While the decorator allows you to define your own methods to map over datasets in the `DataTree` while ignoring those datasets not having dimensions, this library also provides a few convenience methods, for example the transpose method we saw earlier can also be applied as follows:
+While the decorator allows you to define your own methods to map over datasets in the `DataTree` while ignoring those datasets not having dimensions, this library also provides a few convenience methods.
+For example, the transpose method we saw earlier can also be applied as follows:

 ```python